 ECTSCodeAvailability

 4. Study and application of analytical data processing techniques

-5. Introduction to Big Data concept and associated technologies
+5. Big Data concept and emerging technologies

+ECTSCodeAvailability